Dixith1196/THE-HUNT/README.md

 CSS: It is used to describe how these HTML elements are displayed on the screen.
 JS:it is used to describe the behavoiur of the webpage node JS: Node.Js is a server, which makes our app available to HTTP requests.
-Github: Github is a remote repository where we can store our code.
+Github: Github is a remote repository where we can store our code